RustAudio/rust-lv2/worker/README.md

 # rust-lv2's library to implement LV2 Worker extension.

-lv2-worker is a wrapper of the LV2's Worker API which allows plugins to schedule work in a non-realtime thread.
+Work scheduling library that allows real-time capable LV2 plugins to execute non-real-time actions.
 This is a part of [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing, written in Rust.